-Existing Policy Proposed Policy

-2.3.2 POLICIES 2.3.2 POLICIES

-2.3.2.1 Council has established and will continue to maintain a citizen's heritage advisory committee known as "St. Marys 2.3.2.1 Council has established and will continue to maintain a citizen's heritage advisory committee known as "St. Marys

-Heritage Committee" to advise and assist Council on heritage matters.
+2.3.2.1 Council has established and will continue to maintain a citizen's heritage advisory committee known as "St. Marys Heritage Committee" to advise and assist Council on heritage matters.
 Council shall continue to consult with the St. Marys Heritage Committee on all matters and development applications that pertain to heritage resources.

+2.3.2.1 Council has established and will continue to maintain a citizen's heritage advisory committee known as "St. Marys Heritage Committee" to advise and assist Council on heritage matters.
+Council shall continue to consult with the St. Marys Heritage Committee on all matters and development applications that pertain to heritage resources.

-2.3.2.2 The "Heritage Conservation" policies shall apply throughout the Town, where applicable.
-The locations of Heritage Conservation Sites are shown on Schedule "D" to this Official Plan.
-Schedule "D" shows the location of those sites that are "Category 1 - Designated" for heritage conservation under Part IV of the Ontario Heritage Act as well as other sites of interest.
-Those sites identified on Schedule "D" as "Category 1 - Not Designated" are worthy of designation for reasons of architectural/historic significance and a designation for heritage conservation would be recommended for approved by the St. Marys Heritage Committee.
+2.3.2.2 The "Heritage Conservation" policies shall apply throughout the Town, applicable.
+The locations Heritage Conservation Sites are shown on Schedule "D" to this Official Plan.
+Schedule "D" shows the location of those sites that are "Category 1 - Designated" for heritage conservation under Part IV of the Ontario Heritage Act as well as other sites of identified interest.
+Those sites Schedule "D" as "Category 1 - Not Designated" are worthy of designation for reasons of architectural/historic significance and a designation for heritage conservation would be recommended for approved by the St. Marys Heritage Committee.
 Those sites identified on Schedule "D" as "Category 2 - Not Designated" and "Category 3 - Not Designated" are also important and may be worthy of designation for reasons of architectural/historic significance but may be less important or have been somewhat altered from their original condition.